Taking time off work to care

 Carer’s Benefit and Carer’s Allowance

-If you do not qualify for Carer’s Benefit, you may qualify for Carer’s Allowance, which is means tested.
+If you do not qualify for Carer’s Benefit, you may qualify for Carer’s Allowance.
+This is a weekly social welfare payment that is means tested.
 In other words, the payment will be based on the income that your family receives through work or other social welfare payments.

 You can still take Carer’s Leave even if you do not qualify for any of the above payments.